alerrian/b2-mid-mod/README.md

 We are creating an application to track movies.
 We have  **studios, which have movies**, and movies have several actors, and actors can be in several movies.
 Read each story carefully.

-# Story 2
-As a user,
-When I visit an actor's show page,
-I see their name, their age, and a list of the names of all of the movies they are in.

 # Story 3
 As a user,
 When I visit a movie's show page.